-2. Local Growth Fund
+Local Growth Fund

-Coast to Capital has received a total of £275.5 million of Local Growth funding (LGF), and have successfully allocated £272.3 million of funding towards 93 projects throughout our area ranging from infrastructure, digital, skills and flood resilience.
-We still have around £2.4 million of unallocated LGF, and are looking to conduct a process to allocate the remaining funds before September 2020 subject to necessary approvals from the Investment Committee.
-A full breakdown of each funding award, and the financial profile up to 2021 can be seen in Annex 2.
+Coast to Capital received a total of £275.5 million of Local Growth funding (LGF), and have successfully awarded the funding to 96 projects throughout the LEP area ranging from infrastructure, digital, skills and flood resilience.
+A full breakdown of each funding award, and the financial profile up to 2021 can be seen in Annex A - LGF Financial Schedule.

-Our portfolio of projects will see the creation of up to 48,336,400 jobs/apprentices, 881,492sqm of new/refurbished floor space, and 13,234 new housing units by project completion.
-The full outputs and impacts for each project can be seen in our Investment Portfolio document in Annex 3, along with forecast outputs at project completion.
-Please refer to the following page for a summary of key projects and their expected output delivery for 2020/21.
+Our portfolio of projects will see the creation of up to 48,336,400 jobs/apprentices, 881,492sqm of new/refurbished floor space, and 13,234 new housing units by the overall project completion for LGF.
+The full outputs and impacts for each project can be seen in our Investment Portfolio document in Annex B - LGF Portfolio, along with forecast outputs at project completion.
+Projects have up until March 2025 to fully deliver their expected outputs.

-In addition to the key outputs coming forward, there are a few key milestones being achieved on the following projects over the next year:
+In addition to the key outputs coming forward, there are a few key milestones that have been achieved:

-- Preston Barracks Plus X site will be open in April 2020 - Gatwick Railway Station works are commencing from May 2020 - Haywards Heath College is looking to re-open its doors in September 2020 - Novartis works will be starting on site in 2020 after receiving planning permission. - New Monks Farm will be making a start on site including the delivery of the IKEA store. - Brighton Royal Pavilion the restoration and refurbishment of the Corn Exchange will near completion in 2020. - Ricardo The specialist facility and installation of machinery will be completed in 2020
+- Plus X Brighton site fully opened in May 2020. - Gatwick Railway Station works commenced on site in May 2020. - Haywards Heath College re-opened its doors in September 2020. - Horsham Enterprise Park works started on site in 2020 after receiving planning permission. - Brighton Royal Pavilion the restoration and refurbishment of the Corn Exchange will reach completion in 21/22 financial year. - Ricardo The specialist facility and installation of machinery will be open in Autumn 2021.